 No matter how brief the conversation is with your teammate, always give them that moment of your full undivided attention.
-It makes them feel important and it shows that you respect what they have to say.
+It makes them feel important and shows that you respect what they have to say.

 This is just the beginning of building healthy workplace relationships.
-Remember to be genuine to work co-workers.
-That definitely goes further in the long run.
+Remember to be genuine to work with co-workers.
+That goes further in the long run.
 Let us know any more workplace friendship tips you have in the comments below!